-Our Lodges are Green
+Our Lodges are Environmentally Friendly

-Lakeside Lodges are heated using heat generated from the lake with under floor heating and solar- panelled, wood-shingled roofs.)
+Our three lakeside lodges are heated using heat generated from the lake with under floor heating and solar- panelled, wood-shingled roofs.)

 Each lodge has a ground source heat pump system which provides all of the heating and hot water, installed by CA Heat Pumps Ltd. The heating system comprises of underfloor heating on the ground floor and radiators on the first floor.